mrjacobbloom/sb3-theme/README.md

 // "addInit" funcions only run when the editor is first opened t.addInit(function() {

-  // using CSS, change the styles for all <path> elements directly inside elements with the class "black" t.css.innerHTML += `
+  // using CSS, change the styles for children of elements with the class "black" t.css.innerHTML += `
   .black > path {
     fill: black;